getdnsapi/getdns-python-bindings/doc/response.rst

     specified, and at least one DNS response was received, but no DNS response was determined to be secure through DNSSEC.

+    .. py:data:: getdns.RESPSTATUS_ALL_BOGUS_ANSWERS

+    The context setting for getting only secure responses was specified, and at least one DNS response was received, but all received responses for the requested name were bogus.

   .. py:attribute:: answer_type

    The ``answer_type`` attribute contains the type of data